 Whether for work, education, or tourism you have found yourself in Bulgaria.
 To get the most of your stay in the country, knowing the native language is essential.
 Sure, you might need some time to learn a new language with a different writing system on top of that, but everything is possible if you put your mind to it.
-And of course any language loving foreigner is welcome in the Bulgarian language course in Bell Education.
+And of course any language loving foreigner is welcome in the Bulgarian language course at Bell Education.
 Furthermore, we can assist you with a couple of useful phrases for when you don’t have available hands to help you with the translation and to impress your friends at home.

 For a starter why not a “Hello”?
 Being polite in Bulgarian will impress any host.
 “Zdraveyte” is used when talking to a group of people or you want to be polite.
 And when you talk to a friend it is “Zdravey”.
 Simple as that!
 Of course there are more formal phrases to greet people like “Dobar den!” which basically translates as “Good afternoon” or “Dobar vecher!” which means “Good evening”.

 Going out and about in a Bulgarian city you might need to ask for directions.
 Even if you speak only English people will happily assist you, however asking in Bulgarian your chances of getting directions rise even higher.
 To get information about where you can find something, go ahead and ask “Kade se namira …?”
 Left is ‘lyavo”, right is “dyasno” and ahead – “napravo”.